 From Buzzfeed to Co.Design, media outlets love to tease their readers with the latest and greatest tech.
 App-enabled spice racks.
 3D-printed furniture.
 Invisible bike helmets.
 Most of these concepts are lauded as game-changers, but thanks to high price points and long development times, few are actually available for purchase—right here, right now.
-To help you gear up for 2014, here are ten exciting exceptions.
+Here are ten exciting exceptions.

 Tech blogs have long swooned over videos of NeverWet, a silicone nano-coating that can waterproof (really, truly waterproof) just about anything.
 The product's power is a wonder to behold: Chocolate syrup slides off cotton like rain off a force field.
 Now, after a painstaking wait, the magic has finally gone mass market in the form of a simple, versatile spray.